NangoHQ/nango/docs/docs/contribute-api.md

 2. Nango Server
 3. Test Website to Trigger the OAuth Flow

-The providers.yaml file from step 1 is synced between the host machine (your laptop) and the running Nango Server container.
-When you add new provider templates to that yaml the running Nango Server will pick them up.

-If your changes don't seem to be getting picked up, then try:
+To propagate your changes after editing the `providers.yaml` file, run:

 ```
-# Force a restart, which will load in the yaml again
+docker compose restart nango-server # Force a restart, which will load in the yaml again
-docker compose restart nango-server

-# print the contents of the providers file from inside the container
+docker compose run nango-server cat packages/server/providers.yaml # print the contents of the providers file from inside the container
-docker compose run nango-server cat packages/server/providers.yaml
 ```

 When you are ready to test your new provider template: